kanriapp/website/src/content/docs/getting-started/faq.md

 Don't worry!
 You are receiving this error because Kanri was not signed with a digital signing certificate, primarily because it costs a considerable sum of money.
 Because Kanri does not generate any revenue, these certificates cannot be afforded for now.
 If you want to be 100% certain about Kanri's safety, feel free to scan the executable with a known tool such as VirusTotal.com.
 The lastest version 0.8.2 has 0 detections, meaning that all antivirus engines used by VirusTotal classify Kanri as safe.

 ## When is collaboration/cloud sync functionality coming to the app?
-This functionality is planned but since the app started out as offline-only, it is not a priority to implement online sync capabilities until after version 1.0.
+This functionality is planned, but only in an indirect way.
+Kanri is built to protect your privacy and give you full control over your data, so the current implementation plan is to allow storing individual boards in a custom location, such as a folder synced with Nextcloud, NAS storage or any other service of your choice.
+This feature will allow for synchronization between devices while still giving you full control over your data.

-The app is built by a solo developer in their free time, which means that progress might be slow at times.
+In the near future, it is not planned for Kanri to receive it's own sync service.

 ## Where is my data saved?
 Can I change the location?
 Under the hood, Kanri uses `tauri-plugin-store` to store all data in a local JSON file.